react-bootstrap/dom-helpers/README.md

       node.attachEvent('on' + eventName, handler);
 ```

-over and over again, or you need a ok `getComputedStyle` polyfill but don't want to include all of jquery, use this.
+over and over again, or you need a ok `getComputedStyle` polyfill but don't want to include all of jQuery, use this.

-The real advantage to this collection is that any method can be required individually, meaning tools like Browserify or Webpack will only include the exact methods you use.
+The real advantage to this collection is that any method can be required individually, meaning tools like Browserify or webpack will only include the exact methods you use.
 This is great for environments where jQuery doesn't make sense, such as `React` where you only occasionally need to do direct DOM manipulation.

 Each level of the module can be required as a whole or you can drill down for a specific method or section: